eclipse-glsp/glsp-website-source/content/documentation/ui-extensions/content.md

 For example:

-- The GLSP `ToolPalette` is opened via a [`IDiagramStartup` hook](https://github.com/eclipse-glsp/glsp-client/blob/12ca7983757966419ca1c15cdc333cefdf56558f/packages/client/src/features/tool-palette/tool-palette.ts#L398) right before the initial model is requested
+- The GLSP `ToolPalette` is opened via a [`IDiagramStartup` hook](https://github.com/eclipse-glsp/glsp-core/blob/main/packages/client/client/src/features/tool-palette/tool-palette.ts) directly after the initial model request has been dispatched
 - The `CommandPalette` is opened via the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>Space</kbd>.
 - The `EditLabelUI` is opened via a double click on an editable Label (e.g. a Category or Task node in the Workflow example).
 - The `TaskEditor` in the Workflow example is opened via a context menu entry (`Direct Edit Task`) for the Task node.